 Communication Access Realtime Translation (CART), also known as real-time captioning or live-event captioning — is a way to transcribe the spoken word into readable English text on a screen.

 This serves as an important communication tool for people who are Deaf, hard of hearing, learning a second language or general audience access.
-CART & C-Print captioning services provide a complete translation of all spoken words and environmental sounds for an individual consumer, a larger group, or anywhere communication access is needed.
+CART & remote interpreting services provide a complete translation of all spoken words and environmental sounds for an individual consumer, a larger group, or anywhere communication access is needed.

 Contact Partners Interpreting today at (508) 699-1477 to book Real-Time CART & C-Print Captioning Services!

 - How do CART captioning services work?
 When using CART technology, the text appears on a computer monitor or can be projected for larger audiences almost as soon as it has been spoken.
 To achieve this, a specially trained provider uses both a traditional stenotype machine (like those used in court reporting) and a notebook computer supporting real-time display or projection.

-Remote CART is exactly the same as on-site CART except the provider is in a remote location and listens to an event through the use of a telephone or Voice Over IP (VoIP) connection to provide real-time captioning services.
+Remote Interpreting is exactly the same as on-site CART captioning except the provider is in a remote location and listens to an event through the use of a telephone or Voice Over IP (VoIP) connection to provide real-time captioning services.
 All you need is a browser-based device such as a laptop or tablet.
 We can provide a demo of this great technology for your organization.